jacquemi-bbp/arch/README.md

 - pixel size :  a float number that represents the pixel size of the QuPath input inages

+# Export Cells features and QuPath annotations
+- Execute a groovy script thanks to the QuPath script command

+# Compute the cells densities as a function of percentage of the S1HL depth processing
+- Read input data from QuPath exported files
+- Convert annotations to cartesian point coordinates and shapely polygon.
+- Split the S1HL polygon following the S1HL "top and bottom lines" shapes in n polygons (named spitted_polygon)
+- Count the number of cells located in each spitted_polygon
+- Compute the volume of each spitted_polygon (mm3)
+- Compute the cells densities as function of the percentage of the sscx depth
+- Export result files

+# Compute the densities per S1HL layers
+- Read input data from QuPath exported files
+- Train a ML model from GroundTruth data produced by some experts
+- Use the ML model to predict and affect a layer for each detected cell
+- Define a polygon (alphashape) for each layer based on ML prediction
+- Count the number of cells located in each layer polygon
+- Compute the volume of each layer polygon (mm3)
+- Compute the cells densities for each layer
+- Export result files
+-
 # Compute the densities of one image
 - modify ./Config/linux/depth.ini with your configuration
 - execute the python script